A friendly guide for curious explorers

 Eight billion people, countless paths.

 Today most people on Earth follow one of these traditions.
-The biggest are Christianity and Islam, then Hinduism and Buddhism β€” but there are hundreds and hundreds more, each precious to the people who hold it.
+The two largest are Christianity and Islam, followed by Hinduism and Buddhism β€” but there are hundreds and hundreds more, each precious to the people who hold it.
+Across the planet, belief is still being passed from grandparents to grandchildren, sung in new languages, and carried by families to new homes.

 And here's something important: lots of people aren't religious at all, and that's completely okay too.
 Some say there are no gods (that's being atheist).
 Some simply aren't sure (agnostic).
-Many feel a quiet sense of wonder without belonging to any religion.
-Kindness and curiosity belong to everyone.
+Many feel a quiet sense of wonder, or call themselves spiritual but not religious, without belonging to any single tradition.
+In some places, people who tick "no religion" on a survey are one of the fastest-growing groups of all.
+Kindness, awe and curiosity belong to everyone.

-The best way to meet all of this?
-The same way you toured this page β€” with open eyes, good questions, and respect.
+The best way to meet all of this is the same way you toured this page β€” with open eyes, good questions, and respect.
+When you learn about someone's beliefs, try to describe them the way they would: as something true and dear, not as something strange.
 You don't have to agree with a belief to find it fascinating, or to be kind to the person who holds it.

 Carry this with you